 Sorting is a state and a verb (and a floor wax and a dessert topping)

+Cliff Barbier points out that after you sort an Explorer view by name, new items are not inserted in their sorted position.
 This goes back to the question of whether sorting is a state or a verb.

 You might think that sorting is obviously a state, but STL disagrees with you:

 std::vector<Item> v; ... fill v with stuff ... std::sort(v.begin(), v.end(), Item::ByName); v.push_back(Item(...));